-Back in the days when I was growing up Catholic in South Australia in the 60s & 70s, the old stone building at Sevenhill, known as the College (above image), was the place of Ignatian spirituality – at least to me.
+Back in the days, in the 60s and 70s, when I was growing up Catholic in South Australia, the old stone building at Sevenhill, known as the College (above image), was the place of Ignatian spirituality – at least to me.
 The College is next door to the grand old country church, St. Aloysius Catholic Church, my main childhood place of worship.

 The images above show different aspects of the College which remains a part of Sevenhill Cellars & Winery today.
 The top image shows the Church on the right & a part of the College on the left.

 Back then, the College wasn’t an official place of Jesuit & Ignatian spirituality like that which emerged years later as the Sevenhill Retreat Centre.
-I was living overseas (USA) when that was established.
+I was living overseas in the USA when that was established.

 The Jesuit College, regarded as the Monastery or Abbey by some, was & remains the place where the Jesuit fathers, the priests & brothers live.
 It is, today, the headquarters of the Jesuit Parish of Sevenhill.

 At one time, long before my time, it was an independent Catholic boys college, a Jesuit boarding school.

 Sevenhill, was the birthplace of the Jesuits in Australia after they arrived in Adelaide as chaplains to a group of Austrians that fled Europe to escape political & religious oppression.
 The immigrants settled near the township of Clare & the Jesuits purchased 100 acres of land in 1851, naming it Sevenhill after the Seven Hill district of Rome.

 In addition to serving Catholics as the population grew in the north of South Australia, the Jesuits of Sevenhill planted vines, built a church and opened a college, which became the first Catholic boys’ school in the colony and also served as a seminary for the training of priests.